 UW-Whitewater equipment manager at the time, Luke Groth, began to explore alternate storage solutions for the space that could get the team (and the equipment) more organized.

 “Spacesaver has a great reputation across college athletics.
 What they have done for other programs is outstanding and is what attracted UWW to Spacesaver.”

 – Luke Groth, Equipment Manager

 “Spacesaver has a great reputation across college athletics,” said Mr. Groth, “What they have done for other programs is outstanding and is what attracted UWW to Spacesaver.”

 His familiarity with Spacesaver, plus the school’s proximity to the manufacturing facility (the Spacesaver manufacturing facility and offices are only 10 minutes away) helped steer him towards the Spacesaver approach.

-An extensive space analysis was completed by John Butler of Storage Systems Midwest, the authorized Spacesaver Representative in Wisconsin, and a Wheelhouse® High-Density Mobile Storage System with custom end panels was selected.
+An extensive space analysis was completed by a local consultant, and a Wheelhouse® High-Density Mobile Storage System with custom end panels was selected.
 Stationary 4-post shelving, under counter storage cabinets and drawers, and WRX Wheels® Transport System carts were also incorporated into the design.